 ip link set eth0 down

-(Pro-Tip: Remember which interface you are using to access this server, if you are accessing this server remotely via ssh, for example.
+(Pro-Tip: Remember which interface you are using to access this server, for example, if you are accessing this server remotely via ssh.
 If you disable the wrong interface, you could knock your session offline!)

 Network interface file location: